TigiGln/Biblio/README.md

 # Bibliography-Tools
  Website to improve collaborative management of scientific oversight: extraction, storage and access to publications in teams
 ## Context
-A problematic is present in research, which is the vast amount of time spent into reading new articles, push some information forward, share with collaborators and alike, store the data, make it accessible, etc. This project’s aim is to solve this issue by proposing an easy-to-use website solution that will allow us to search articles, store them, work and share, keep the important information in evidence and more, allowing everyone to use such a tool and to use useful tools for them thanks to a high level of modularity.
+A problem in research is the considerable amount of time spent reading new articles, moving information forward, sharing with collaborators and others, storing data, making it accessible, etc. The aim of this project is to solve this problem by proposing an easy-to-use website solution that will allow us to search for articles, store them, work and share, keep important information visible and more, allowing everyone to use such a tool and to use tools that are useful for them thanks to a high level of modularity.

-This project is a joint project between the AFMB laboratory (Aix-Marseille Universities, Luminy’s Campus) and the BIAM Insitute from the CEA of Cadarache (ST-Paul Lez Durance).
-Two of us are, therefore working on the project: [TigiGLN](https://github.com/TigiGln/Projet_stage) a student in year one bioinformatics master degree at Luminy for the AFMB and [Eddy IKHLEF (Moka)](https://github.com/m-o-k-a) for the CEA.
+This project is a joint project between the AFMB laboratory (Aix-Marseille Universities, Luminy Campus) and the BIAM Institute of the CEA in Cadarache (ST-Paul Lez Durance).
+We are two people working on the project: TigiGLN](https://github.com/TigiGln/Biblio) student in first year of master bioinformatics at Luminy for AFMB and [Eddy IKHLEF (Moka)](https://github.com/m-o-k-a) student in L3 computer science at Luminy for CEA.
+Our collaborative git repository: (https://github.com/TigiGln/Projet_stage)

 ## Requirement
 -  PHP 7.0 or above
 - MySql Server Database (use of the given database)*, **
 \* If you want to use another sql server, you need to edit a file called class_connexion.php, line 32.
 \*\* The only user that exist on the given database is: username=Admin, email=admin@root.com, password=root, profile=expert
-- Web Server (Apache, nginx, ...)
+- Web Server (Apache)
 - no IE, Edge Legacy or IE Legacy on edge (Bootstrap 5.0 functionnality will not fully work)
 -  Usage of [pdf2htmlEX](https://github.com/coolwanglu/pdf2htmlEX) (.exe and sources included for window, have yet to implement the equivalent for linux/macOS)